TheCharismaticEnigma/game-app/README.md

 `Meticulously created using the official RAWG Web Api`, this app provides all the major features like  dynamically rendering the games, filtered results, infinite scrolling etc.

-The app is programmed using `React and Typescript` and `Firebase` was used as a deployment solution, thereby adhering to the industry standard.
+The app is programmed using `React and Typescript` and `Vercel` was used as a deployment solution, thereby adhering to the industry standard.

 ## Employed Technologies :
 ```js